Amani5576/Rad-Int-MeerkAT/README.md

 And you're all set!

 # Sattelite Trajecotry in Southern Skies (31/01/2019)
 Phase center of MeerKAT pointing towards the Southern Sky with satellite trajectories tracing paths that might lead to visibility contamination from RFI.
-(Click video to dwonload and see different trajecotries from diffrent satellites during the same day as the observation data.)
+(Click on image to see different trajecotries from different satellites during the same day as the observation data.)
 [![Watch the video](Click_vid_img.png)](output.mp4)

 # **Observation Summary**